Guide to Port of Split, Croatia (So You Don’t Get Lost)

 Tips for Smooth Sailing to and from Split

-Now that you know everything about the Port of Split, here are some tips from locals to make sure that you have a perfect experience, no matter if you arrive here with a ferry or International Cruise ship, or plan to depart to a different destination.
+Now that you know everything about the Port of Split, here are some tips from a local (me) to make sure that you have a perfect experience, no matter if you arrive here with a ferry or an International Cruise ship, or plan to depart to a different destination.

-• Arrive Early: Especially during peak season, arriving at least an hour before your departure time is mandatory, to make sure you find your Pier and ship.
+• Arrive early.
+Especially during peak season, arriving at least an hour before your departure time is mandatory to make sure you find your Pier and ship.
+Plus, loading can be slow and take a long time.

 • Ticket Purchases: Buy your tickets in advance, online, if you can.
 While the ticket offices are in the harbor area, queues can be very long during the summer.